Impeccability

 Impeccability is an inability to sin, while sinlessness refers to an absence of actual sin.
 The Abrahamic religions teach impeccability to be an attribute of God.
 Logically God cannot sin: it would mean that God would act against God's own will and nature.
 Impeccability is therefore also attributed to Jesus Christ in Christianity.
 The Letter to the Hebrews asserts that Christ "did not sin".
-Islam further teaches a concept of 'iṣmat al-anbiyā, the sinlessness or impeccability of prophets, which has been compared to Papal infallibility in early Catholic doctrine.
+Islam further teaches a concept of ismat al-anbiya, the sinlessness or impeccability of prophets, which has been compared to papal infallibility in early Catholic doctrine.

 Biblical and apocryphal writings

 In the New Testament, the Letter to the Hebrews asserts that Jesus Christ "did not sin".

 The writer of the apocryphal Prayer of Manasseh states that Abraham, Isaac and Jacob did not sin against God.

 Roman Catholic teachings

 The Virgin Mary

 The Roman Catholic Church teaches that Mary, mother of Jesus was, by a special grace of God, without sin throughout her life.
 This included the moment of her conception, so Mary was even miraculously preserved from original sin and its effects.
 Some theologians have asserted this special grace extended to impeccability (understood in this context as the inability to sin); others argue this could not be so: as a natural human being, she would have had free will and therefore the ability to sin but through her cooperation avoided it.